cliffano/jenkins-workspace/README.md

 Jenkins Workspace
 -------------

-Jenkins Workspace is a simple workspace area for running multiple versions of [Jenkins](https://jenkins.io).
-It provides convenient build targets to start Jenkins and reset its workspace.
+Jenkins Workspace is a simple workspace area for running multiple versions of [Jenkins](https://jenkins.io), providing convenient build targets to start Jenkins and reset its workspace.

-Note that only LTS versions are supported.
+Note that only LTS versions starting from 2.222.1 will be supported.

 Install
 -------